-Women blackjack players are proving that blackjack isn’t just a man’s game.
+Women blackjack players are proving that blackjack for real money isn’t just a man’s game.
 For many years people have tended to think of blackjack, poker, and other card games as male-dominated sports.
 This is changing with the emergence of several women who are highly skilled blackjack players.
 Even though there don’t seem to be as many professional women blackjack players as men, some of them deserve a special mention.

 Alice Walker hails from Houston, Texas, and in 2007 she secured herself a place in blackjack history by becoming the first woman to win the World Series of Blackjack by besting 39 other players in tournament play.
 The World Series of Blackjack was developed by GSN and ran for four years on the GSN television network.
 During its run, the tournament included some of the best blackjack players in the world today as well as celebrities who all competed for a $500,000 first prize.

 Alice learned how to play blackjack when she was just three years old, and her lifelong devotion to her skills has paid off with many blackjack tournament wins as well as a championship in Three-Card Poker.
 Walker is the only player to win the Three-Card Poker Championship and the World Series of Blackjack in back-to-back fashion.